-GENERAL BACKGROUND QUESTIONS weish Government WHAT IS THE ALC SYSTEM?
+GENERAL BACKGROUND QUESTIONS weish Government

+WHAT IS THE ALC SYSTEM?
+2

 WHAT IS AGRICULTURAL LAND?

 WHAT IS ALC USED FOR?

 WHAT IS BEST AND MOST VERSATILE AGRICULTURAL LAND?

-HOW DOES THE AGRICULTURAL LAND CLASSIFICATION SYSTEM GRADE LAND?
+HOW DOES THE AGRICULTURAL LAND CLASSIFICATION SYSTEM GRADE LAND ?

 WHAT DO THE DIFFERENT GRADES MEAN?

-GENERALISED DESCRIPTION OF THE AGRICULTURAL LAND CLASSIFICATION GI RADES A FULL DESCRIPTION OF THE GRADES CAN BE FOUND IN APPENDIX 1 CAN LAND BE HIGH GRADE IF IT IS NOT CROPPED OR IS USED FOR GRAZING?
+GENERALISED DESCRIPTION OF THE AGRICULTURAL LAND CLASSIFICATION OF RADES

+A FULL DESCRIPTION OF THE GRADES CAN BE FOUND IN APPENDIX 1

+CAN LAND BE HIGH GRADE IF IT IS NOT CROPPED OR IS USED FOR GRAZING?

 CAN THE ALC GRADING BE CHANGED BY FARMING PRACTICES?

+WILL FERTILIZER IMPROVE THE GRADE?

+WHAT CAN I GROW ON MY LAND?
+(CROP SUITABILITY)

+ARE LAND VALUES DETERMINED BY ALC GRADE?

+GRADE AND MAP QUESTIONS 4

+WHAT IS THE GRADE OF MY LAND?

+WHY DO DIFFERENT MAPS SHOW DIFFERENT GRADES FOR THE SAME AREA?

+WHAT ARE THE 'REVISED GUIDELINES'?

-5 GRADE AND MAP QUESTIONS WHAT IS THE GRADE OF MY LAND?
-SURVEY RELATED QUESTIONS THERE IS NO DETAILED SURVEY OF MY LAND, IS A FIELD SURVEY REQUIRED?
+SURVEY RELATED QUESTIONS

+THERE IS NO DETAILED SURVEY OF MY LAND, IS A FIELD SURVEY REQUIRED?
+5

 WHAT DOES A DETAILED FIELD SURVEY INVOLVE?

 CAN YOU RECOMMEND AN ALC SURVEYOR?
+5

 IS URBAN LAND SUBJECT TO ALC SURVEYS?

-DOES THE WELSH GOVERNMENT CARRY OUT ALC (DETAILED FIELD) SURVEYS DOES NATURAL ENGLAND CARRY OUT ALC SURVEYS?
+DOES THE WELSH GOVERNMENT CARRY OUT ALC (DETAILED FIELD) SURVEY s?5

+DOES NATURAL ENGLAND CARRY OUT ALC SURVEYS?

 WHAT SAMPLING DENSITY SHOULD I USE IN MY ALC FIELD SURVEY?

 WHAT CLIMATE DATA IS USED FOR ALC?

-I AM A CONSULTANT/SOIL SCIENTIST UNDERTAKING A DETAILED ALC SITE SURVEYOM IRRIGATION.
-SHOULD I BE TAKING THIS INTO ACCOUNT IN MY GRADING A S?
-APPENDIX 1: AGRICULTURAL LAND CLASSIFICATION (ALC) DESCRIPTIONS OF THE GRADES AND SUBGRADES Grade 1: Excellent Quality Agricultural Land Grade 2: Very Good Quality Agricultural Land Grade 3: Good to Moderate Quality Land Subgrade 3a: Good Quality Agricultural Land Subgrade 3b: Moderate Quality Agricultural Land Grade 4: Poor Quality Agricultural Land Grade 5: Very Poor Quality Agricultural Land DESCRIPTIONS OF OTHER LAND CATEGORIES USED ON ALC MAPS Urban Non-agricultural Woodland Open water I and not surveyed
+I AM A CONSULTANT/SOIL SCIENTIST UNDERTAKING A DETAILED ALC SITE SUF VEY AND THE LAND BENEFITS

+FROM IRRIGATION.
+SHOULD I BE TAKING THIS INTO ACCOUNT IN MY GRADING

+APPENDIX 1: AGRICULTURAL LAND CLASSIFICATION (ALC)

+DESCRIPTIONS OF THE GRADES AND SUBGRADES

+Grade 1: Excellent Quality Agricultural Land

+Grade 2: Very Good Quality Agricultural Land

+Grade 3: Good to Moderate Quality Land

+Subgrade 3a: Good Quality Agricultural Land

+Subgrade 3b: Moderate Quality Agricultural Land

+Grade 4: Poor Quality Agricultural Land

+Grade 5: Very Poor Quality Agricultural Land

+DESCRIPTIONS OF OTHER LAND CATEGORIES USED ON ALC MAPS

+Urban

+Non-agricultural

+Woodland

+Open water

+Land not surveyed